Deforestation.,aerial,photo,of,logging,in,malaysia,rainforest

 Sean Pollock Unsplash

-What is assessed? – The Forest 500 assessment looks at whether the most influential companies and financial institutions in forest-risk supply chains (palm oil, soy, beef, leather, timber, pulp and paper) are addressing deforestation, conversion of natural ecosystems and associated human rights abuses risks through their policy commitments, and what they say they are doing to implement these commitments.
-This means the companies and financial institutions can be held to account against their commitments, and can benchmark their own performance against competitors.
-The Forest 500 assessment only considers publicly available information published by the companies or financial institutions on their websites.
+What is assessed?
+The Forest 500 assessment looks at whether the most influential companies and financial institutions in forest risk supply chains (beef, cocoa, coffee, leather, palm oil, pulp and paper, rubber, soy and timber) address deforestation, conversion of natural ecosystems and associated human rights abuses risks.
+We do this by looking at their policy commitments, and their reporting on implementation of these commitments.
+This means the companies and financial institutions can be held to account against their commitments, and can benchmark their performance against peers.
+The Forest 500 assessment only takes into account publicly available information published by the companies or financial institutions on their websites.

-What if the companies and financial institutions have commitments but don’t publish them on their websites? – We believe that it is crucial that commitments and policies are made available online so that all stakeholders can assess their robustness and hold powerbrokers accountable for their commitments and influence.
+What happens if companies and financial institutions have made commitments but don’t publish them on their websites?
+It is crucial that commitments and policies are made publicly available so all stakeholders can assess their robustness and hold powerbrokers accountable for their commitments and influence.

-Have you assessed the companies and financial institutions in the languages they operate in? – Yes, wherever possible powerbrokers have been assessed in the key languages they communicate in, as well as in English.
-In particular languages included Arabic, Bahasa Indonesia, Bahasa Malay, Dutch, English, French, German, Italian, Japanese, Korean, Mandarin, Norwegian, Portuguese, Russian, Spanish and Swedish.
+Do you assess the companies and financial institutions in the languages they operate in?
+Yes, wherever possible powerbrokers are assessed in the languages they communicate in, as well as in English.
+Forest 500 assesses in languages including: Arabic, Bahasa Indonesia, Malay, Dutch, French, German, Italian, Japanese, Korean, Norwegian, Portuguese, Russian, Spanish, Standard Chinese and Swedish.

-How objective is the selection methodology? – The methodology that was used to identify the Forest 500 can be downloaded.
-We believe that this represents the current best efforts to identify the key powerbrokers.
-Nevertheless, given the lack of reporting in some sectors and the significant lack of data available, it is not possible to guarantee the accuracy of all information contained on this site.
+How objective is the selection methodology?
+The methodology used to identify the Forest 500 can be downloaded.
+We believe it represents the current best efforts to identify the key powerbrokers.
+Nevertheless, given the lack of reporting in some sectors and the scarcity of data, it is not possible to guarantee the accuracy of the information contained on this site.

 Back to top